-The Toyota 4Runner is a mid-size SUV that uses a chassis from a truck, which is unlike many popular car-like crossovers on the market.
-Since crossovers are utility vehicles based on cars with better fuel economy and comfort, the 4Runner is a stout SUV that drives like a Toyota Tacoma, the model with which it shares its platform.
+The Toyota 4Runner is a mid-size SUV that shares the same chassis as a truck's, which is unlike many popular car-like crossovers on the market.
+Since crossovers are utility vehicles based on cars, they have better fuel efficiency and comfort.
+As a result, the 4Runner is a rugged SUV that drives like a Toyota Tacoma, the model with which it shares its platform.

 For those families, Toyota has its car-based crossover the Highlander in the mid-size utility vehicle category.
 So the 4Runner has become more of a niche vehicle, a tougher and truckier vehicle that stresses the "utility" side of the equation at the expense of family amenities.
 It competes with the smaller Nissan Xterra, the three-door Toyota FJ Cruiser, and the Jeep Grand Cherokee, along with a host of full-size truck-based sport utilities from several manufacturers.

 The Toyota 4Runner's proportions are tall and solid, but it hardly looks outdated.
 The current model was introduced for 2010; it marked a return to form in some ways to the 4Runner's former focus of off-roading and towing/hauling capability.
 The V-8 engine option has been dropped, and a new base 2.7-liter four-cylinder engine was introduced on 2WD models.
 However, most 2010 4Runners came with a 270-hp, 4.0-liter V-6.
 Four-cylinder models had a four-speed automatic while V-6 models got a five-speed automatic.